Emerald (Gemstone): Facts and Photos

 What is Emerald?

-Emerald is a green variety of the mineral beryl whose magnificent colour is caused by trace amounts of chromium, vanadium and beryllium.
+Emerald is a green variety of the mineral beryl whose colour is caused by trace amounts of chromium and vanadium.

 Flawless emeralds are incredibly rare.
 The vast majority are small, heavily included and feature surface-reaching fissures and fractures.
 These often cause stones to break very easily.
 For this reason, emeralds are often treated to fill cracks and improve clarity.